Jonathan Mangum: Television

 Mangum made guest appearances on ER, Reno 911!, and Just Shoot Me!.
 In addition to his work in television and on stage, Mangum has also appeared in over 100 national American commercials.
 He has written for the Disney Channel and The N, as well as having twice written for director Ben Rock on the short films The Meeting and Conversations, which stars Curtis Armstrong.

 In 2012, Mangum starred in the ABC improv comedy series Trust Us with Your Life.

-In addition to his role on Let's Make A Deal, he has appeared on The Price is Right during the show's "Mash-Up Week" episodes which have aired annually since 2016.
+In addition to his role on Let's Make A Deal, he has appeared on The Price is Right during the show's "Mash-Up Week" episodes which aired in 2016, 2019 and 2020.

 Personal life

 Mangum is married to Leah Stanko, a casting director; the couple have two sons.